tsubu-mustard/gettingandcleaningdata/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You will get tidy data executing only following step.
+You will get a tidy data executing only following steps.

 1. Download and unzip the original data in R working directory.